fiifi-dev/M9-Challenge-Afful-Dickson/Readme.md

  ## Entra Dependencies
-NB: In order for the `record-store-app` to run with java 8, I added two extra dependencies:
+NB: In order for the `record-store-app` to run with @EnableAuthorizationServer and java 8, I added two extra dependencies:

 ```
 <dependency>